AdoptOpenJDK/TSC/README.md

 Tests include, but are not limited to the jtreg tests that come with OpenJDK itself.
 1. **Builds are system tested** - [System Tests](https://ci.adoptopenjdk.net/view/System%20tests/)
 from [openjdk-systemtests](https://github.com/AdoptOpenJDK/openjdk-systemtests) are executed and test results are posted to TODO
+1. **Builds are external tested** - [External Tests](https://ci.adoptopenjdk.net/view/Test_external/) are executed and test results are posted to TODO
+1. **Builds are performance tested** - [Performance Tests](https://ci.adoptopenjdk.net/view/Test_perf/)
+from [bumblebench](https://github.com/AdoptOpenJDK/bumblebench) are executed and test results are posted to TODO

 #### 3.3 Deploy Binaries